-Under the terms of our Memorandum of Understanding with public sector employers, the ESD will produce a 0.4 per cent increase beginning in February 2019.
+Under the terms of our Memorandum of Understanding with public sector employers, the ESD will produce a 0.75 per cent increase beginning in February 2019.
 For members in the direct government this amounts to $0.2392 per hour or $16.74 bi-weekly.

 The Economic Stability Dividend is calculated on the variation between the actual growth in provincial real Gross Domestic Product (GDP) and the projected real GDP growth, provided by the provincial Economic Forecast Council.
 Real GDP is adjusted for inflation and is measured by Statistics Canada.
 It's published on a provincial basis in their report titled Real Gross Domestic Product at Market Prices in November of each year.

 Do you like this post?